alaaalmasri12/notes-v-2.0/README.md

 ## to list an item  or all items in the database

+to get all items
+code:
->node index.js --list for all items
+>node index.js --list
+to get spesfic item
+code:
 >node index.js --list --catagory `<value>` for spesfic catagory

 ## to delete an item   in the database